Deim0s13/my-demo-app/docs/05-version-control-and-ci-cd.md.md

 This configuration ensures that the appropriate environment and version information are passed to the containers at runtime, providing a seamless and consistent setup across development and deployment environments.

-## 5.2 Preparing for Continuous Integration with Tekton
+## 5.2 Preparing for Continuous Integration with OpenShift Pipelines

-### 5.2.1 Introduction to Tekton
+### 5.2.1 Introduction to OpenShift Pipelines

-Tekton is a Kubernetes-native CI/CD solution that I’ll be using to automate the build and test processes for My Demo App.
-Even though I haven’t deployed to an OpenShift environment yet, setting up Tekton pipelines now will provide a strong foundation for future CI/CD implementations.
+OpenShift Pipelines, based on Tekton, is a Kubernetes-native CI/CD solution that I’ll be using to automate the build and test processes for My Demo App.
+While I haven’t deployed to an OpenShift environment yet, setting up these pipelines now will lay a solid foundation for future CI/CD implementations.
+OpenShift Pipelines provides a consistent and scalable approach to automating various stages of the software development lifecycle, from code integration to deployment.
+This setup will ensure that the application is ready for seamless deployment in an OpenShift environment as the project progresses.

 ### 5.2.2 Initial Setup on a Local Environment

-Since I’m currently working on a local environment (like a spare laptop running Single Node OpenShift (SNO)), I can start experimenting with Tekton by setting up a minimal pipeline:
+Since I’m currently working on a local environment (such as a spare laptop running Single Node OpenShift (SNO)), I can begin experimenting with OpenShift Pipelines by setting up a minimal pipeline:

-   - **Install Tekton Pipelines**: I need to ensure that Tekton Pipelines are installed on my local OpenShift or Kubernetes cluster.
+- **Install OpenShift Pipelines**: I need to ensure that OpenShift Pipelines (based on Tekton) are installed on my local OpenShift or Kubernetes cluster.
 - **Create Basic Tekton Tasks**: I’ll start with simple tasks, such as checking out the code from GitHub and running basic tests.

 ### 5.2.3 Expanding CI with OpenShift Pipelines